Seeker14491/DistanceSteamworks/README.md

 The manager application is a wrapper around distance-log.
 It runs continuously, executing the distance-log binary at a regular interval.
 It also starts and restarts Steam at a regular interval.

-The manager application also has built-in support for sending a Discord message if something goes wrong, through a webhook.
-To set this up, see [this link](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to set up a webhook, and then set a `DISCORD_WEBHOOK_URL` environment variable with the value of the webhook URL before running the manager application.
+The manager application also has built-in support for pinging [healthchecks.io](https://healthchecks.io/) for monitoring.
+To use this functionality, set the `HEALTHCHECKS_URL` environment variable to your ping endpoint, which should be of the form `https://hc-ping.com/{uuid}`, before running the manager application.

-It currently does not take any arguments; modify the consts in `src/main.rs` if you want to configure the intervals.
+The manager does not take any arguments; modify the consts in `src/main.rs` if you want to configure the intervals.
 Note that the manager starts Steam on its own; Steam should not be running already when you run the manager (Though you should have run Steam before and logged in so it won't prompt for your password again).

 ```
 ./manager